 Skip to content

-If you are using the spock extension, you can use the pgedge spock sequence-convert command at the psql command line to convert your existing sequence definitions into Snowflake sequences.
+You can use the snowflake.convert_sequence_to_snowflake() function to convert individual sequences to snowflake sequences.
 Note that this converts the sequence definition; existing values in a sequence column will not change.
-The command syntax is:
+The command syntax in SQL is:

 Where